-Why should I use a solicitor to help make a domestic violence claim?
+Why should I use a domestic violence solicitor to help make a domestic abuse claim?

 An experienced solicitor will be able to advise why the CICA request a specific piece of information, and how best to present the case to get a settlement, and reduce the time taken to get there.
 Our experts work to ensure that your claim is submitted in the best way from the start to maximise your chances of success.

 Please get in touch with our domestic abuse soliticors and we will tell you if we are able to take your case on a no win, no fee basis.
 Most CICA claims are handled on this basis, and this is done in the reasonable belief that the claim is more likely than not to succeed.
 We offer a no win, no fee agreement on domestic violence cases with a deduction of 25% from the compensation in legal fees, only if the claim is successful.
 This means you have no risk of legal costs unless you win, when the costs are paid out of the compensation.